freqtrade/freqtrade/docs/backtesting.md

                               )
 ```

-If you have some ideas for interresting / helpfull backtest data analysis, feel free to submit a PR so the community can benefit from it.
+If you have some ideas for interesting / helpful backtest data analysis, feel free to submit a PR so the community can benefit from it.

 #### Exporting trades to file specifying a custom filename